TheLawDash/Echo-Replay-Search-Tool/README.md

 ```

 ## Details on Key Functionalities
-- **Administrator Privileges**: The program checks for administrator privileges at startup.
-If it lacks these, it will restart itself with elevated permissions.
 - **Replay Search**: The tool searches `.echoreplay` files for the provided player name by reading through each file's content.
 If a match is found, it creates a symbolic link to that replay file in the output folder.
 - **Symbolic Links**: This feature enables users to easily access the original replay files without moving or copying them.